-“I believe in giving to good organizations that make excellent use of their resources,” says Tom Kelly, a retired leader in health care administration and finance who now splits his time between Phoenix and San Diego.
+“I believe in giving to good organizations that make excellent use of their resources,” says Tom Kelly, a retired leader in healthcare administration and finance.

 That philosophy led him to the Southwest Autism Research & Resource Center, first as a board member, then getting family members involved and most recently becoming a Multiyear Visionary Partner (MVP).